abprajapati/LibraryManagementSystem-SecurityAndCacheEnabled/README.md

 15) Redis Caching

 # Functioning of Application

+In this application, a student can issue or return a book from this library and that can should be recorded using transaction.
+Before issuing a book to the user, several edge cases get checked.
+Edge cases are the user must be a valid student, is a book available in the library, is the book assigned to any student of the library, and many more.
+While returning a book to the library, it makes sure that the user is a valid student of the library.
+If yes, then it also makes sure that the student is returning the same book which was issued to him.
+Many other features are part of this application.

 There are five entity in this project: Student, User, Book, Author, Transaction.
 REST APIs for Student Functionality:
 1) @PostMapping("/student")